david-dobor/ipc/shmem/README.md

 We end both main programs by removing the mapped shared memory segment from each process' address space (and do other minor housekeeping tasks).

-#### Testing the programs
+#### Splitting the Consumer Process into parts
-1. We first use a small text file `tinyTale.txt` to test our design.
-The objective here is simple:
-   * The producer reads the textfile and writes it to the shared memory segment, byte-by-byte.
-   * The consumer just outputs the file contents to the standard output.

-2. We next split the text file into two (about equal) shared memory segment parts and have two separate *threads* manipulate the two parts independently.
+1. We split the text file into four (about equal) shared memory segment parts and have four separate *threads* manipulate the parts independently.
 Here we have each thread simply output its part of the text file a line at a time.

-3. Finally we repeat part 2 on a larger text file (`ANNA_KARENINA.txt`, size: `1985015 bytes`), this time splitting the task among 4 different processes.
+3. We next repeat the same on a larger text file (`ANNA_KARENINA.txt`, size: `1985015 bytes`), again splitting the task among 4 different threads.
 These are our **mappers** in the *map-reduce* context.

 #### Compilation